 Rose Naftulin, April, 1993

 Seymour Remenick, Artist’s Studo with Still-Life and Easel, 1957

 THE EVOLUTION OF PAINTING:

-In this series Paul DuSold explores how and why great paintings affect us emotionally and spiritually!
+In this online series Paul DuSold explores how and why great paintings affect us by making copies of master paintings.

 As the painting develops, Paul describes every step of his experience walking in the footsteps of the artist who created the original.
 Context of social and aesthetic history will also be discussed.

 Participants are allowed to ask questions at the end of each session.

 Starting September 15 we will look at the work of three 20th century Philadelphia Painters who were influenced by the three great traditions of Western Painting: Classicism, Romanticism and Impressionism.
 These artists were committed to their influences even as those traditions were being dismissed by ideas of Modernism.